5 Reasons to Use Pictures as Writing Prompts

 BONUS: If you want the full elementary school experience (and to give your creative mind a different outlet) print out and color one of these sheets from Crayola.
 Then write about it.

-Don’t forget to share your writing in the comments and give your fellow writers some feedback!
+Don't forget to share your writing in the practice box and give your fellow writers some feedback!